 Since its emergence in Britain in the early 1980s, the racist skinhead movement has always existed to promote hate violence and to enact it.
 In November 1988, three racist skinheads in Portland, Oregon, beat an Ethiopian student named Mulugeta Seraw to death with baseball bats.
 In April 1999, a Mexican immigrant named Irineo Soto Aguilar was murdered in Lakeside, California, by three racist skinheads who crushed his skull with chunks of concrete.
 In October 2007, a racist skinhead strangled a 62-year-old gay man in Oklahoma City as a rite of passage in his gang.
 In 2012, a racist skinhead attacked worshippers at the Sikh Temple of Wisconsin, in Oak Creek, Wisconsin, killing seven people who were preparing the day’s communal meal.
 These tragedies and similar acts of violence inflict lasting trauma on families and communities.

-These stories are now such a consistent part of the American criminal landscape that some large police departments have bias-crime detectives, with many focused on threats racist skinhead crews pose locally.
+Some police departments now have bias-crime detectives, with many focused on threats racist skinhead crews have posed locally.
 Racist skinheads have also become a regular element in prisons and juvenile corrections facilities, further exemplifying the central role bigotry plays in shaping our criminal justice system.
 The U.S. military also has had to contend with racist skinheads in its ranks.
 Hate music from racist skinhead bands resulted in movement leaders such as William Pierce making millions of dollars.
 The hate music scene in this country has always maintained a nearly symbiotic relationship with racist skinheads, and the two have dwindled in some ways together.

 2022 racist skinhead hate groups